wiremock/wiremock/docs-v2/_docs/running-standalone.md

 See stubbing and verifying for more on the JSON API.

+## Pushing JSON files to a remote WireMock instance
+You can push a collection of mappings to a remote

 ## File serving

 When running standalone files placed under the `__files` directory will